 The Center for Social Research and Data Archive annually conducted general research on social consciousness and social behavior of Japanese people from academic year 1998 to 2012.
-This research involved the so-called General Social Surveys on Japanese society, conducted in cooperation with Osaka University of Commerce.
+This series of research was called the Japanese General Social Surveys, conducted in cooperation with Osaka University of Commerce.

-The following sets of data were being provided by SSJ Data Archive until 2012:
+The following seven sets of data are being provided by SSJ Data Archive

 1) and 2) Preliminary Research (First and Second)

-Together with making the data accessible to public through the website, 『データで見る東アジアの家族観－東アジア社会調査による日韓中台の比較』, edited by Noriko Iwai and Tokio Yasuda, was published (2009, Nakanishiya Publishing Company).
+Together with making the data accessible to public through the website, 『データで見る東アジアの家族観－東アジア社会調査による日韓中台の比較』, edited by Noriko Iwai and Tokio Yasuda, was published (2009, Nakanishiya Publishing Company, in Japanese).

 JGSS Research Center at Osaka University of Commerce was adopted as a hub for joint usage and cooperative research, and SSDJA had worked alongside JGSS until 2012, the third phase of JGSS project.

-In order to promote the usage of those data sets, 『日本人の姿：JGSSにみる意識と行動』(2002, Yuhikaku Publishing Company), edited by Noriko Iwai and Hiroki Sato, was released as a trade book.
+In order to promote the usage of those data sets, 『日本人の姿：JGSSにみる意識と行動』(2002, Yuhikaku Publishing Company, in Japanese), edited by Noriko Iwai and Hiroki Sato, was published.

-Additionally, in 2007, 『日本人の意識と行動』, edited by Ichiro Tanioka, Michio Nita, and Noriko Iwai (2008, The University of Tokyo Press), was published as one of the research results of the project.
+Additionally, in 2007, 『日本人の意識と行動』, edited by Ichiro Tanioka, Michio Nita, and Noriko Iwai (2008, The University of Tokyo Press, in Japanese), was published as one of the research results of the project.